fireactjs/saas-demo/README.md

 ## Installation

-To learn how to install the package to build your Reactjs SaaS application, go to [https://fireactjs.com/docs/saas-package/installation/](https://fireactjs.com/docs/saas-package/installation/)
+To learn how to install the package to build your Reactjs SaaS application, do not clone this repository - instead, follow the steps at [https://fireactjs.com/docs/saas-package/installation/](https://fireactjs.com/docs/saas-package/installation/).